shaheer47/ShaheerDev/README.md

 This project is a starting point for a Flutter application.

 # IMPORTANT NOTE:::::::::::::::::::::::::::::::::::
+flutter build web --web-renderer canvaskit//Use this for release renderer html is better but performance is poor on mobile

 flutter run -d chrome --web-renderer html // to run the app

 flutter build web --web-renderer html --release // to generate a production build